jambolo/advent_of_code_2023/README.md

 ### Day 4

 Objects are still a mystery -- object vs. reference and move vs. copy.
 Rust and copilot are helpful, telling me how to fix the problems, but I suspect there are many times I am making copies of objects when I could just be using references.

+### Day 5

+Well, that escalated quickly!
+Part 1 was simple.
+Part 2 showed that it wasn't a scalable solution.
+Manipulating intervals is  interesting.